| |

 Best eco-friendly Bali surf resort for goofy footers

-When it comes to sustainability, Puri Dajuma has a comprehensive eco-policy.
-This includes everything from rainwater collection to recycling and support for the local community.
+When it comes to sustainability, Puri Dajuma is genuinely committed to operating in an environmentally responsible manner.
+The resort’s eco-policy includes everything from rainwater harvesting to recycling programs and ongoing support for the surrounding local community.

 Blue Earth Village, Amed